-Northern Michigan Outdoors: When it comes to paddling in Northern Michigan, writer Jerry Dennis—who co-authored the classic guide Canoeing Michigan Rivers back in 1986—is pretty much the man.
+Whether you have a day or weekend, Northern Michigan paddling is a must.
+And when it comes to paddling in Northern Michigan, writer Jerry Dennis—who co-authored the classic guide Canoeing Michigan Rivers back in 1986—is pretty much the man.
 In honor of the book’s brand-new edition, we asked Dennis to disclose three of his all-time favorite river trips around the North.
-(Learn more at Dennis's Canoeing Michigan Rivers website.)
+(Learn more at Dennis’s Canoeing Michigan Rivers website.)

 Location: Wexford and Manistee Counties

 Total trip: 6–9 hours

 For a beautiful and challenging one-day paddle, Dennis says the Pine is where it’s at.
 Known for being a fairly difficult river, the Pine’s waters can be smooth one minute and swift the next—so come with your game face on.
 You’ll be rewarded when you hit the final stretch, past Peterson Bridge: show-stopping banks up to 100 feet high flank the river, creating cathedrals of pines, hardwoods, cedars and willows.
 Get there: Find Elm Flats, a USFS canoe landing with parking and restrooms, off State Road about 18 miles west of Cadillac.

 Manistee River, from Hodenpyl Dam to Red Bridge